corda/token-sdk/README.md

 Creating your own is easy; just sub-class the `FixedTokenType` abstract class.
-You will need to specify a `tokenIdentifier` property and how many fraction digits amounts of this token can have.
+You will need to specify a `tokenIdentifier` property and how many `fractionDigits` amounts of this token can have.
 E.g.

 * "0" for zero fraction digits where there can only exist whole numbers of your token type, and